JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **On an American one-dollar bill, there is an owl in the upper right-hand corner of the "1" encased in the "shield" and a spider hidden in the front upper right-hand corner**.
+And here is a just a random fact -  **The reason why locusts swarm are because when they are in groups, a "hot-spot" behind their hind legs is stimulated, which in turn causes their destructive nature.
+A large swarm of locusts can eat eighty thousand tons of corn in a day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)